Sawjai01/Connect-4-Final-project/README.md

 - Aside from struggling hard, I actually learned a lot in this project and overall this course in general.
 I enjoyed actually created this game, where I was like, " OH THIS IS HOW YOU DO IT.
 WAIT NEVERMIND THAT'S NOT HOW YOU DO IT.
 OHHHHH WHAT IF I DID THIS".
 It was quite a journey and I hated and loved every second of it.
 Although I couldn't finish this project that I envisioned on.
 I'm glad that I'm able to progress and learn from it.
 - Recording my presentation was also what I hated the most.
 I have stage fright and I am EXTREMELY nervous in front of audience.
       - The recording you see: Me being very nervous, when you see a unsure pause(I was literally gulping because I can't stand hearing my own voice and recording myself infront of a audience.
 Afraid that I don't know what I'm talking about.
-      - But, I was glad it was including in this project because more practice makes me better at presenting, although in this case, I didn't really do well.
+      - But, I was glad a video presentation was included in this project because more practice makes me better at presenting, although in this case, I didn't really do well.

 Overall, this journey was a cold/hot breeze.
-Enjoyed every hour/sec/min of it.
+Enjoyed/hate every hour/sec/min of it.

 URL link for the presentation: https://youtu.be/q65PZVmtC0I